HuMingLab/SnapHiC-D/README.md

 ### Running SnapHiC-D

-The shellscript is included in this github page.
+The Shellscript is included in this github page.
 The required inputs variables are:

 1. SnapHiC_D_dir : The directory of SnapHiC-D
 2. group_A_dir : The directory of files for group A